Which Robo-Advisor is Best for You?

 What is Schwab Intelligent Portfolios?

-Owned by Charles Schwab, Schwab Intelligent Portfolios has over $40 billion in AUM in 2020.
-This robo-advisor places second in our ranking of robos with the most AUM, slightly above Wealthfront but below powerhouse Vanguard.
+Owned by Charles Schwab, Schwab Intelligent Portfolios has over $68.5 billion in AUM in 2020.
+This robo-advisor places second in our ranking of robos with the most AUM.

 Schwab Intelliegent Portfolios offers two robo-advisor plans:

-Clients can open many different account types through the robo-advisor; customers who want additional services can also benefit from the host of financial products available at Charles Schwab.
+Clients can open many different account types through the robo-advisor; customers who want additional services will benefit from the host of financial products available at Charles Schwab.

 Schwab Intelligent Portfolios vs Wealthfront – at a Glance